Wasserstein GANs with Gradient Penalty Compute Congested Transport: Proof of the main theorems

 The following lemma guarantees that if $\mu$ and $\nu$ have densities with respect to Lebesgue measure on $\RR^d$ then $\sigma$ also has a density.
 We also provide a formula for this density. \begin{lemma} If $\mu = f(x) dx$ and $\nu = g(x) dx$ then $\sigma $ has a density given by the formula

 \end{lemma} The proof is a straightforward calculation; see Appendix \ref{sec:proofsofsigmaproperties} for details.

 We next establish that $\sigma$ is bounded when $f$ and $g$ are bounded.
-In particular this shows that the functional in \eqref{prob:GPlambda} is finite over $H^1(\Omega)$ for bounded $f$ and $g$. \begin{lemma} If $f$ and $g$ are probability densities in $L^\infty(\Omega)$, then so is $\sigma$. \end{lemma} \begin{proof}{\textbf{sketch}} This is proved by splitting the time integral in \eqref{eq:sigmaformula} and applying a change of variable to the second spatial integral, which allows us to write $\sigma$ as

-The conclusion then follows from elementary estimates.
-See Appendix \ref{sec:proofsofsigmaproperties} for full details. \end{proof} Finally we establish that under the additional assumptions of Theorem \ref{thm:strongtheorem}, $\sigma$ is comparable to $\dist(x, \partial \Omega)$. \begin{proposition} Assume that $f$ and $g$ are probability density functions in $L^\infty(\Omega)$, that $g = 0$ in a neighbourhood of the boundary of $\Omega$, and that $\inf_{x \in \Omega} f(x) >0$.
+In particular this shows that the functional in \eqref{prob:GPlambda} is finite over $H^1(\Omega)$ for bounded $f$ and $g$.
+See Appendix \ref{sec:proofsofsigmaproperties} for a full proof. \begin{lemma} If $f$ and $g$ are probability density functions in $L^\infty(\Omega)$, then so is $\sigma$. \end{lemma} Finally we establish that under the assumptions of Theorem \ref{thm:strongtheorem}, $\sigma$ is comparable to $\dist(x, \partial \Omega)$. \begin{proposition} Assume that $f$ and $g$ are probability density functions in $L^\infty(\Omega)$, that $g = 0$ in a neighbourhood of the boundary of $\Omega$, and that $\inf_{x \in \Omega} f(x) >0$.
 Then there exists a constant $C$ such that for all $x \in \Omega$,

 \end{proposition} Proposition \ref{prop:comparabletodistance3} is proved in Appendix \ref{sec:proofsofsigmaproperties} in Lemmas \ref{lem:distancelowerbound}, \ref{lem:y-xissptaty} and \ref{lem:distupperbound}.
 The lower bound on $f$ is sufficient for the lower bound on $\sigma$, while convexity of $\Omega$ and having $g$ vanish in a neighbourhood of $\partial \Omega$ is sufficient for the upper bound.
 Note that in this case $\sigma$ vanishes on $\partial \Omega$, and hence the cost $H(x,z)$ is unbounded as $x$ approaches the boundary.